SEO

 It is asked: who produces the keyword research and the content brief?
 If the answer is “we work from your keyword list,” the provider is a writing service.
 The best SEO content writing services produce the strategy, not just the copy.

-It is asked: What is checked before delivery?
+The question is: What is checked before delivery?
 A specific answer should be expected: heading structure, internal links, meta title length, schema markup, and AI-search formatting.

-It is asked: What happens after publication?
+The question is: What happens after publication?
 A provider that considers delivery the end of the engagement is selling documents.
 A provider that tracks ranking decay and schedules refresh cycles is selling assets.

 It is asked: how are AI Overviews and generative answers being handled?
 In 2026, briefs should require direct-answer blocks of 40 to 60 words, FAQPage schema, and entity coverage.
 A provider that has not adapted to AI search in 2025 and 2026 is making content that ranks in classic results.
 The same content will fall short in AI-powered results.